Life in the UK

-Travel in the UK is made accessible thanks to its effective transportation system.
+Travel in the UK is made accessible because of its effective transportation system.
 Thanks to its close proximity to London, you can easily explore a range of other popular UK destinations from nearby coastal towns to further afield cities like Manchester and Edinburgh.
 The UK is also perfectly situated for easy travel to the rest of Europe, with the University having a variety of nearby airports such as Heathrow, Gatwick and Stansted.

 You can use the UK’s nationwide rail network to explore the rest of the country.
 Most towns have a train station connecting them to nearby destinations.
 Being close to London means you have access to the many large stations in the city, allowing you to travel almost anywhere in the UK.
 Manchester and Cardiff are both just two hours from London by train.
 Edinburgh in Scotland is only four hours away by train.
 As a student, you will also be able to benefit from student discount.

-Busses are generally used to travel short distances, especially around the town you are living in.
-Kingston upon Thames is home to the iconic red busses you may have seen on television.
+Buses are generally used to travel short distances, especially around the town you are living in.
+Kingston upon Thames is home to the iconic red buses you may have seen on television.
 As a student of Kingston University, you can also benefit from a free bus which travels all around the town.
-You can also use busses to travel further around the UK, which is often cheaper than taking the train.
+You can also use buses to travel further around the UK, which is often cheaper than taking the train.
 Though the vehicles for these longer journeys, which can also travel to Europe, are referred to as coaches.

 The easiest way to travel around London is by tube.
 The tube is a series of connected underground train systems, also referred to as the London Underground.
 Many tube lines now run 24 hours on the weekend, ensuring you are always able to travel around the capital.

 Travelling around on the tube and London’s network of overground trains is simple.
 You can use tickets known as travel cards, a pre-paid Oyster Card, or even use contactless payments from UK bank cards.
-Kingston Train Station is included within zone 6 of the London transport network, making travel to and around the capital even easier.
+Kingston Train Station is included within fare zone 6 of the Transport for London network, making travel to and around the capital even easier.